dadaatom/ParallelQuicksort/README.md

 # ParallelQuicksort

-Implements the parallelised version of the quicksort algorithm using the MPI toolset.
+Implements the parallelised version of the quicksort algorithm using MPI, and executes the algorithm on a hypercube topology.